cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 # Adding new projects

 1. Go to `cncf/devstats-docker-images`:
-- Add project entry to `devstats-helm/projects.yaml` file.
-Find projects orgs, repos, select start date, eventually add test coverage for complex regular expression in `cncf/devstatscode`:`regexp_test.go`.
+- Add project entry to `devstats-helm/projects.yaml` file. (also update `all:`) Find projects orgs, repos, select start date, eventually add test coverage for complex regular expression in `cncf/devstatscode`:`regexp_test.go`.
 - To identify repo and/or org name changes, date ranges for entrire projest use `cncf/devstats`:`util_sh/(repo|org)_name_changes_bigquery.sh org|org/repo`.
 - You may need to update `cncf/devstats`:`util_sql/(org_repo)_name_changes_bigquery.sql` to include newest months.
 - For other Helm deployments (like LF or GraphQL) update `k8s/projects.yaml` or `gql/projects.yaml` or `devstats-helm/projects.yaml` file instead of `example/projects.yaml`.